Deep snow closes Yosemite and other California parks - KTVZ

 There are bright spots, however.

-• Joshua Tree National Park: Not far from Palm Springs, this park reopened Thursday after a brief closure.
+• Joshua Tree National Park: Not far from Palm Springs, this park has reopened after a brief closure.
 “All the main roads are now open.
 Campgrounds, visitor centers and hiking trails are open.
 Water and ice may be present on the roads; drive cautiously.
-All dirt roads are closed and will reopen when cleared.
+All dirt roads are closed and will reopen when cleared.”

 The winter scenery on its latest tweet is lovely.